 =MATCH("Chris Brown", B3:B10, 0)

 This formula searches for "John" within the range B3:B10, and returns the position of the first occurrence.
-If the exact name "Chris Brown" is found in cell B8, for instance, the MATCH function will return 6 because in the given search range "Chris Brown" is located at the 6th position.
+If the first exact match for the name "Chris Brown" is found in cell B8, for instance, the MATCH function will return 6 because in the given search range "Chris Brown" is located at the 6th position.

 Let's explore how to troubleshoot common issues with the SEARCH function in Google Sheets, ensuring smooth and accurate data retrieval in your spreadsheets.